What is a HRIS – Human Resources Information System Guide

 - Errors made by Human Resource departments can be costly, time-consuming, and cumbersome for your business.
 They may also lead to legal issues and a negative public perception of what you do.
-For example, if you aren’t seen to be reviewing job applicants fairly then you may fall foul of local laws and your image could be damaged.
 A good HRMS will automate many of the HR team’s tasks, reducing the chance that an error can be made.

 Overview of a modern HRIS

 A modern HRIS will look very much like a database that can be searched and accessed to bring up information about specific employees.
 This information should be easy to change and manipulate and anything that is amended should filter through to the rest of the software.

 For instance, if your employee changes their address due to moving home, you should be able to access their details by searching for their name and with a quick change of details, the address change will filter through to all parts of the software.
 It may even generate a letter to the new address to inform the employee that the change has been recorded.

 Another example would be when an employee gains a promotion.
 Again, a quick change on their detail page should filter through the entire system so that payroll and any documentation related to them is amended.

 Outside of the basic information storage, an HRIS will also allow the creation of reports.
 These options should be powerful and allow a range of data to be selected with outputs set to the formats you require.

 Having a good quality HRIS is vital for all businesses and can save both time and money in the long run.
 But it is essential to do your homework before jumping at the first system you come across to make sure it is exactly right for your needs.